-- a) A summary of PG&E's deployment of Smart Grid technologies during the past year (July 2012 through June 2013) and its progress on its Smart Grid Deployment Plan.1 - b) The costs and benefits of Smart Grid deployment to PG&E's customers during the past year, including a monetary estimate, to the extent possible, of the health and environmental benefits that may arise from the Smart Grid. - c) Current PG&E initiatives for Smart Grid deployments and investments. - d) Updates to PG&E's security risk assessment and privacy threat assessment; and PG&E's compliance with North American Electric Reliability Corporation (NERC) security rules and other security guidelines and standards identified by the NIST and adopted by the Federal Energy Regulatory Commission (FERC).
+- a) A summary of PG&E's deployment of Smart Grid technologies during the past year (July 2013 through June 2014) and its progress on its Smart Grid Deployment Plan. - b) The costs and benefits of Smart Grid deployment to PG&E's customers during the past year, including a monetary estimate, to the extent possible, of the health and environmental benefits that may arise from the Smart Grid. - c) Current PG&E initiatives for Smart Grid deployments and investments. - d) Updates to PG&E's security risk assessment and privacy threat assessment; and PG&E's compliance with North American Electric Reliability Corporation (NERC) security rules and other security guidelines and standards identified by the NIST and adopted by the Federal Energy Regulatory Commission (FERC).

-Consistent with PG&E's Smart Grid Deployment Plan, PG&E's Smart Grid Annual Report provides information on the status of all of PG&E's Smart Grid investments, including Smart Grid Baseline Projects, Smart Grid-Related Customer Programs, and proposed Smart Grid Roadmap Projects.2 For convenience of review, all of PG&E's Smart Grid investments are combined in this Annual Report.
+Consistent with PG&E's Smart Grid Deployment Plan, PG&E's Smart Grid Annual Report provides information on the status of its PG&E's Smart Grid investments, including Smart Grid Baseline Projects, Smart Grid-Related Customer Programs, and proposed Smart Grid Roadmap Projects.
+For convenience of review, PG&E's Smart Grid investments are combined in this Annual Report.